 If a teardown is needed for diagnosing the cause of the breakdown, you are responsible for the costs.
 CNA National Warranty will refund the teardown cost if the failed part is found to be a covered item.

 If your contract includes a deductible, you should pay this directly to the repair shop.

-CNA National Warranty has been accredited by the Better Business Bureau (BBB) since 2010 and has an A+ rating.
+CNA National Warranty has been accredited by the BBB since 2010 and has an A+ rating.
 It was also a finalist in the 2015 BBB Business Ethics Awards for Arizona.